wsp-sag/client_met_council_network/MODEL_REBUILD_README.md

 3) In Windows File Explorer, navigate to *met_council_git/models/batch_file_abm* and open *set_parameters.bat* in a text editor.
 Ensure that all supplied variables are correct.
 In Cube, you managed these values through the Key values.
 All of these values must be set manually now.
-(FUTURE UPDATE - Split *set_parameters.bat* into *set_basic_parameters.bat* and *set_run_parameters.bat*.
-The first file would hold static values, e.g. the keys for creating comment blocks and the second file would hold variables likely to change, e.g. the path of the household file.
-MetCouncil staff shouold be consulted to understand how often they change inputs, e.g. hwy_TrkFac, in order to put these values in the best file.)
 3) Open a Windows Powershell window and navigate to the *batch_file_abm* folder.
   - E.g. *cd C:\Users\jhelsel\client_met_council_network\models\batch_file_abm*
 4) Run the batch file